junxit/us-congress-bills-119/bill.md

     - **(C)** account for the needs of various demographics, vulnerable populations, and geographic regions;
     - **(D)** account for the differences between various types of weather and water hazards;
     - **(E)** respond to the needs of Federal, State, and local government partners and media partners; and
+    - **(F)** account for the need for enhanced or earlier communication of a hazardous weather event to inform action and encourage response when the event occurs in a geographic area where the event is historically abnormal; and
-    - **(F)** account for necessary changes in the infrastructure, technology, and protocols for creating and disseminating federally operated watches and warnings.
+    - **(F)(G)** account for necessary changes in the infrastructure, technology, and protocols for creating and disseminating federally operated watches and warnings.
   - **(7)** *Coordination* In implementing this subsection, the Office shall coordinate with—
     - **(A)** Federal partners, including National Laboratories, Cooperative Institutes, and regional integrated sciences and assessments programs;
     - **(B)** State and local government partners;